Payment of Child Support

 If child support is order and the parent does not pay, an arrearage of child support begins and will grow with each non-payment.
 There are numerous ways to enforce payment of support.

-Some such collection mechanisms are a Motion for Contempt, which brings the non-paying parent before the court to be held accountable for violating (i.e., not paying) the child-support order.
-A parent can also seek an Order to Show Cause, which is a Quasi-Criminal Contempt proceeding which requires the non-paying parent to appear before the court and show cause as to why he failed to pay.
+One such collection mechanism is a Motion for Contempt, which brings the non-paying parent before the court to be held accountable for violating (i.e., not paying) the child-support order.
+A parent can also seek an Order to Show Cause, which is a Quasi-Criminal Contempt proceeding that requires the non-paying parent to appear before the court and show cause as to why he failed to pay.
 Failure to appear for a Show Cause Hearing will result in a bench warrant being issued by the court.
 In both of these motions, the judge is granted authority to assess sanctions in addition to payment of the unpaid support, award attorney fees, and even sentence the non-paying parent to jail for a period of time.

 Our Child Support attorneys can guide you through the entire support process and counsel you if you are seeking support, seeking to reduce support, or have an arrearage you need cleared for good cause.